fbq('track', 'ViewContent');

 I've put together a few exercises with the Cuisenaire Rods to help build number sense.
 Click HERE or click the image to the right for a sample on the number 5 (the yellow rod).

-If you're interested in more activities for the other colored rods, see the image below or see here: Number Sense With Cuisenaire Rods
+If you're interested in more activities for the other colored rods, see the image below or see the full set here: Number Sense With Cuisenaire Rods

 I have also developed a resource for Cuisenaire Rods to help the little ones learn Math Facts with fact families.